BartMassey/gpgame-markers/README.md

 The markers with the numbers can be cut from the front: set the laser cutter so that the black is a gentle raster emboss and the yellow is a full vector cut.
+For our cutter, the relevant parameters are:

+  * Vector Current 100
+  * Raster Power 70 Speed 80
+  * Vector Power 100 Speed 75

 The other two files comprise front and back of the other markers.
 As with the numbers, use raster with the black and